Tricyclic antidepressants and tetracyclic antidepressants

-Tricyclic antidepressants and tetracyclic antidepressantsTricyclic and tetracyclic antidepressants affect brain chemicals to ease depression symptoms.
-Explore their side effects and whether one of these antidepressants may be a good choice for you.
+Tricyclic and tetracyclic antidepressants affect brain chemicals to ease depression symptoms.
+Explore their possible side effects and whether one of these antidepressants may be a good option for you.By Mayo Clinic Staff

-How tricyclic and tetracyclic antidepressants work
+How cyclic antidepressants work

+Cyclic antidepressants block the reabsorption (reuptake) of the neurotransmitters serotonin (ser-o-TOE-nin) and norepinephrine (nor-ep-ih-NEF-rin), increasing the levels of these two neurotransmitters in the brain.
 Cyclic antidepressants also affect other chemical messengers, which can lead to a number of side effects.

 Cyclic antidepressants approved to treat depression

 The Food and Drug Administration (FDA) approved these tricyclic antidepressants to treat depression:

 - Desipramine (Norpramin)

 The FDA approved the tetracyclic antidepressant maprotiline to treat depression.

 Sometimes cyclic antidepressants are used to treat conditions other than depression, such as obsessive-compulsive disorder, anxiety disorders or nerve-related (neuropathic) pain.

 Because of the different ways cyclic antidepressants work, side effects vary somewhat from medication to medication.
 Some side effects may go away after a time, while others may lead you and your doctor to try a different medication.
 Side effects may also be dependent on the dose, with higher doses often causing more side effects.